 3. For managing employee options.

-When hiring new employees, you want to align their incentives with the objectives of the company.
-Stock options are a great way to do just that.
-It gives you a way to match an employee's contributions with the appropriate amount of stock.
+When hiring new employees, you want to align their incentives with your company's objectives.
+Stock options are a great way to do just that, as you can match employee contributions with the appropriate amount of stock.

-The cap table shows exactly how many options are authorized or available to be issued at any given moment.
-It also lists the number of options used to date.
-When creating your cap table, you'll want to ensure you have enough options to cover a 12-month rolling period.
+Your cap table will show exactly how many options are authorized and available to be issued to employees and the number of options used to date.
+When creating your table, ensure you have enough options to cover a 12-month rolling period.

 4. Term sheet negotiation.